-- 1. Take chewable calcium citrate 1500 mg with vitamin D (Viactiv, Caltrate, etc.) at different meals, totaling three per day. - 2.
-Take one adult chewable multivitamin/mineral supplement or 2 children's sugar-free complete chewable daily.
-You will need to take the multivitamin and calcium supplement every day for the rest of your life.
-(Remember to take your other medication as prescribed by your doctor). - 3.
-Many patients have difficulty with meat despite chewing well.
-Mixing broth, nonfat gravy or nonfat mayonnaise to meats may help make them moist.
+- 1. Many patients have difficulty with meat despite chewing well.
+Mixing broth may help make it moist.
 Consume meals very slowly (about 45 minutes per meal).
 If you feel full, stop at that point, put it aside, and go back to it after an hour or two.
-If you try to force it in, you may stretch the pouch or vomit. - 4.
+If you try to force it in, you may vomit. - 2.
 Do not drink fluids with meals.
 Fluids fill you up and therefore do not leave enough room for the food.
 Wait approximately 30 minutes before and after meals to drink.
 Avoid carbonated beverages.
-Refer to LIST 1 for suggestions.
-Avoid drinking with a straw. - 5.
+Refer to the list on the previous page for suggestions.
+Avoid drinking with a straw. - 3.
 Mild discomfort may be due to temporary lactose intolerance.
-Try Lactaid milk or add 10 Drops Lactaid to a quart of milk.
-Try lactose-free products such as milk and yogurt. - 6.
+Try Lactaid milk or add 10 drops of Lactaid to a quart of milk.
+Try lactose-free products such as milk and yogurt. - 4.
 Weigh the food on a scale after it has been cooked to make sure you are getting the right amount of protein.
-Protein is needed to heal your wound and may prevent hair loss. - 7.
+Protein is needed to heal your wound and may prevent hair loss. - 5.
 Never chew gum.
-Once swallowed, it can cause an obstruction. - 8.
+Once swallowed, it can cause an obstruction. - 6.
 Try using the ice cube trays for storing pureed food portions.
 Each ice cube section holds about one ounce.
-If you do not have a scale at home, a deck of cards is the closest approximation to the size of a 3-ounce piece of cooked meat. - 9.
-Baby warmer trays may be helpful for keeping food warm while it is slowly being eaten. - 10.
-Milk of Magnesia or diluted prune juice may help with constipation. - 11.
-Food may be blenderized.
-If you cannot tolerate pureed food, try to cut your meal up to a ground consistency.
-Either way, protein is important. - 12.
-You will not be allowed any RAW fruits and vegetables or starchy food until stage 4.
+If you do not have a scale at home, a deck of cards is the closest approximation to the size of a 3-ounce piece of cooked meat. - 7.
+Baby warmer trays may be helpful for keeping food warm while it is slowly being eaten. - 8.
+Miralax, Milk of Magnesia, or diluted prune juice may help with constipation. - 9.
+You will not be allowed any RAW fruits and vegetables or starchy food until Stage 5.
 If by the second week of this stage you need a little variety, the only vegetable you may try is homemade mashed potatoes made with skim milk.
-You may also incorporate some unsweetened/canned fruits, i.e., applesauce - 13.
-Keeping food records is very important to help identify any intolerances or nutrient deficiencies. - 14.
+You may also incorporate some unsweetened/canned fruits, i.e., applesauce. - 10.
+Keeping food records is very important to help identify any intolerances or nutrient deficiencies. - 11.
 If you have any problems, questions or concerns, contact our office.

-\\\If you feel any "tightness" or nausea and/or vomiting, you probably ate your food too quickly or swallowed a large bite.
+If you feel any "tightness" or nausea and/or vomiting, you probably ate your food too quickly or swallowed a large bite.
 Remember to monitor the time it takes you to eat.
 Record your starting and finishing time.

-Stage 3 tips when you are preparing meals: Keep food moist.
-Bake, broil or steam all your meats.
-You may add nonfat gravy, nonfat mayonnaise, fat-free salad dressings, lemon juice, various marinades, and mild seasoning.
+Stage 4 tips when you prepare meals: Keep food moist.
+Bake, broil or steam all your meats or fish.
 Make sure you try different spices, marinades, and sauces prior to adding to a meal to evaluate your tolerance.
 Eliminate food items you cannot tolerate for a couple of weeks before you try them again.
 Do not worry if there are foods you simply cannot tolerate, as this is expected.

-Information on Stage 3 Foods:
+Information on Stage 4 Foods:

-- 1. You should try to pure all foods; however, some foods are not soft enough.
-If you do not pure food, make sure you cut food until it is a ground consistency before eating. - 2.
 Make sure food is of liquid consistency in your mouth before swallowing.
-The information following may vary depending on brand name and packaging style.
+The following information may vary depending on brand name and packaging style.

-YOU WILL NOT BE ABLE TO EAT ANY FRESH FRUITS OR VEGETABLES, OR STARCHY FOOD UNTIL STAGE 4 UNLESS YOU ARE INSTRUCTED OTHERWISE BY ONE OF THE DOCTORS OR DIETITIAN.
+YOU WILL NOT BE ABLE TO EAT ANY FRESH FRUITS OR VEGETABLES, OR STARCHY FOOD UNTIL STAGE 5 UNLESS YOU ARE INSTRUCTED OTHERWISE BY ONE OF THE DOCTORS OR DIETITIAN.

-Reminder: Your goal is to eat at least 50-60 grams of protein a day.
-Please keep track of how much protein you eat by using the number on the chart above or reading food labels on the products you use.
+Reminder: Your goal is to eat at least 45-60 grams of protein a day.
+Please keep track of how much protein you eat by reading food labels on the products you use.
 You will need to bring these records to your visit with the dietitian.

-STAGE 4 LOW-FAT SOLID FOODS:
+STAGE 5- LOW CALORIE SOLID FOODS: